Ein Vater trägt seinen lachenden Sohn auf dem Rücken, im Hintergrund fliegt eine gezeichnete Biene.

 Vitamin D

-Vitamin D is the vitamin your body produces from sunlight while taking a walk in the park or reading on the balcony.
-Also called the “sun vitamin”, vitamin D in involved in various processes in the body.
+Vitamin D is the vitamin your body can produce by taking a walk in the park or reading on the balcony in the sunshine.
+Also known as the ‘sun vitamin’, vitamin D is involved in various processes in the body.
 A sufficient supply of vitamin D is particularly important for your children.
-Here you can find the right dose.
+Here you can find out what the right dose is.

 Short chemistry excursion: Vitamin D synthesis

-How can your body make vitamin D3 from sunlight?
-This happens in several stages, in which different forms of vitamin D3 are produced.
-When sunlight hits your skin, it reacts there with 7-dehydrocholesterol, which then forms vitamin D3, known as cholecalciferol in technical jargon.
-This is a chemical compound from the secosteroid group.
+How can your body produce vitamin D3 from sunlight?
+This happens in several stages in which different forms of vitamin D3 are produced.
+When sunlight hits your skin, it reacts with 7-dehydrocholesterol, which then forms vitamin D3, known as cholecalciferol in technical jargon.
+This is a chemical compound from the group of secosteroids.
 Cholecalciferol is then converted to calcidiol in the liver and finally to calcitriol, a hormone, in the kidneys.

 The effect of vitamin D

-The chemical names of the vitamin D3 forms, cholecalciferol and calcitriol, tell you something about the effects of vitamin D3; more precisely, the term “calci”, because it helps absorb and utilize calcium, contributing to healthy calcium levels in the blood.
-Moreover, vitamin D helps maintain your bones.
-Children explicitly need vitamin D for healthy bone growth.
+From the chemical names of the vitamin D3 forms cholecalciferol and calcitriol, you can already deduce something about the effect of vitamin D3, more precisely: from the word component ‘calci’.
+The supposed vitamin helps with the absorption and utilisation of calcium and thus contributes to a normal calcium level in the blood.
+Vitamin D therefore helps to maintain your bones.
+Children specifically need vitamin D for normal bone growth.
+Against this background, extended hours of outdoor play are highly recommended - with the right sun protection, of course.

-So, extended hours playing in sunshine are beneficial – with proper sun protection.
-However, the sun vitamin is not only important for children but also the elderly because it helps reduce the risk of falling, which is associated with postural instability and muscle weakness.
-Falls are a risk factor for bone fractures in men and women aged 60 and over but can be minimised by strong bones.
+However, the sun vitamin is not only important for the little ones, but also for older people - because it helps to reduce the risk of falling, which is associated with postural instability and muscle weakness.
+Falls are a risk factor for fractures in men and women aged 60 and over and can be minimised by having strong bones.

-Vitamin D also plays an important role because it helps to maintain healthy immune system function in both children and adults.
-The body’s immune system protects our health; however, it needs to be supplied with vitamins and minerals year-round.
-As part of a balanced and varied diet, many sources of vitamin D can cover your needs and keep your immune system fit.
+Vitamin D also plays an important role because it helps to maintain the normal function of the immune system in children and adults alike.
+This body's own defence system serves to protect health and needs to be supplied with vitamins and minerals all year round.
+As part of a balanced and varied diet, there are many ways of using natural sources of vitamin D to cover your needs and ultimately keep your immune system fit.

 Your daily vitamin D requirements